jmerriweather/ex_dhcp/README.md

 iptables -t nat -I PREROUTING -p udp --src 0.0.0.0 --dport 67 -j DNAT --to 0.0.0.0:6767 iptables -t nat -A POSTROUTING -p udp --sport 6767 -j SNAT --to <server ip address>:67
 ```
-_NB: If you're using a port besides *6767*, be sure to replace it with your chosen port_
+_NB: If you're using a port besides *6767*, be sure to replace it with your chosen port._

-There may be situations where you would like to bind DHCP activity to a specific ethernet interface; this is settable from the module settings
+There may be situations where you would like to bind DHCP activity to a specific ethernet interface; this is settable from the module settings.

 In order to successfully bind to the interface on Linux machines, do the following as superuser: